Obesity in the United States: Anti-obesity efforts

+Programs such as Eat Smart, Move More, Weigh Less, developed in 2007 by writing teams from North Carolina State University and North Carolina Division of Public Health, and now available beyond North Carolina, aim to combat obesity by a combination of healthy eating and increased exercise.

 In 2008, the state of Pennsylvania enacted a law, the "School Nutrition Policy Initiative," aimed at the elementary level.
 These "interventions included removing all sodas, sweetened drinks, and unhealthy snack foods from selected schools, 'social marketing' to encourage the consumption of nutritious foods and outreach to parents."
 The results were a "50 percent drop in incidence of obesity and overweight", as opposed to those individuals who were not part of the study.

 In the past decade, there have been school-based programs that target the prevention and management of childhood obesity.
 There is evidence that long term school-based programs have been effective in reducing the prevalence of childhood obesity.

 For two years, Duke University psychology and global health professor Gary Bennett and eight colleagues followed 365 obese patients who had already developed hypertension.
 They found that regular medical feedback, self-monitoring, and a set of personalized goals can help obese patients in a primary care setting lose weight and keep it off.

 Major U.S. manufacturers of processed food, aware of the possible contribution of their products to the obesity epidemic, met together and discussed the problem as early as April 8, 1999; however, a proactive strategy was considered and rejected.
 As a general rule, optimizing the amount of salt, sugar and fat in a product will improve its palatability, and profitability.
 Reducing salt, sugar and fat, for the purpose of public health, had the potential to decrease palatability and profitability.

 Media influence may play an important role in prevention of obesity as it has the ability to boost many of the main prevention/intervention methods used nowadays including lifestyle modification.
 The media is also highly influential on children and teenagers as it promotes healthy body image and sets societal goals for lifestyle improvement.
 Examples of media influence are support for the "Let's Move!" campaign and the MyPlate program initiated by Michelle Obama, and the NFL's Play60 campaign.
 These campaigns promote physical activity in an effort to reduce obesity especially for children.

 In 2011, the Obama administration introduced a $400 million Healthy Food Financing Initiative, the goal of the program is to "create jobs and economic development, and establish market opportunities for farmers and ranchers," as described by the secretary of agriculture, Tom Vilsack.